Notice of Privacy Practices. Traduccion Espanola.

 The following categories describe the ways in which the Provider may use and disclose your health information:

-Treatment: The Provider may use your health information in the provision and coordination of your healthcare.
+Treatment: The Provider will use your health information in the provision and coordination of your healthcare.
 We may disclose all or any portion of your medical record information to your physician, consulting physician(s), nurses and other healthcare providers who have a legitimate need for such information in the care and continued treatment of the patient.

-Payment: We may need to share a limited amount of your PHI to obtain payment for the services we provided to you.
+Payment: We may need to share a limited amount of your PHI to obtain payment for the services provided to you.
 Examples include:

-- For Claims Submission – We will submit a claim to obtain payment for services we provided to you.
-The claim form must contain certain information to identify you, your medical diagnosis and the treatment we provided to you.
+- For Claims Submission – We will submit a claim to obtain payment for services provided to you.
+The claim form must contain certain information to identify you, your medical diagnosis and the treatment provided to you.

 Healthcare Operations: We may use and disclose your PHI to conduct our healthcare operations and to improve our quality of care.
-Healthcare operations include, but are not limited to, activities such as case management and care coordination, outcome evaluation, and training programs – including those in which students, trainees or healthcare practitioners learn under supervision.
+Healthcare operations include, but are not limited to, activities such as, case management and care coordination, outcome evaluation, and training programs including those in which students, trainees or healthcare practitioners learn under supervision.

 Appointment Reminders: We may use and disclose medical information to remind you of an appointment you scheduled for treatment with us.

-Business Associates: We contract certain services with business associates, such as document destruction and document storage companies.
+Business Associates: We contract certain services with business associates such as document destruction and document storage companies.
 Business associates are required by federal law to protect your PHI.

 For Marketing Purposes: We may use your PHI to communicate about a product covered by your health plan or about treatment alternatives related to your care coordination or about health-related services or benefits that may interest you.
 We may also use your PHI for streamlined marketing communications, including, but not limited to, home exercise programs.
 Authorization is not required for face-to-face communication.